bcgov/entity/rfcs/rfc-load-colin-pdfs-to-doc-store.md

  - COLIN UI connects to the COLIN server which talks to the Oracle database for some processes and the report server to generate PDFs.
  - COLIN makes calls to the report server using some parametres then the report server talks with the Oracle Database to query the data needed to generate all the necessary PDFs for a filing (maybe done using a filing ID? not sure yet)
  - The report server generates all the PDFs for a filing and sends it back to COLIN.
+ - There are 2 report servers that generate PDFs for filings, Jasper and RMI
+ - only need an org ID to find the filing history for a company
+ - this ID is found in the oracle database, do I need more keys to call the report server?

  - **Draft diagram of current understanding of architecture**
 ![Draft diagram](rfc-load-colin-pdfs-to-doc-store/Draft%20Diagram.png)